How Long Should My Hearing Aids Last?

 If you’re going to see an audiologist for the first time, you may be wondering what to expect.
 You may be slightly nervous, or you might be excited about the prospect of finding out more about hearing aids.
 If you’ve got your first appointment coming up, here are four things you can expect.

 Anyone that has encountered signs of tinnitus will know that the condition can be very irritating.
 Severe cases can even feel debilitating, forcing you to stay in bed due to problems with your balance and hearing.
+But while the short-term issues are hard to ignore, many patients worry about the impact that tinnitus will have on their long-term hearing.

 A hearing test provides a measurement of the sensitivity of a person’s hearing across the full range of speech.
 The test will measure the quietest sound that can be heard several points across the speech range.
 This hearing test is termed an audiogram and will be performed by an audiologist.

 If you believe you may be experiencing hearing loss, then attending a hearing aid evaluation can be the first step towards accessing treatment.
+There are several things you can expect to take place before, during and after your hearing aid evaluation, including:

 Hearing loss comes in different shapes and forms.
 For people who are experiencing hearing loss for the first time, it’s hard to tell whether they are dealing with severe or mild hearing loss without running a hearing test.
+However, you can get a feel for your hearing health by understanding which sounds you can and can’t hear.

 Millions of people in the United States wear hearing aids, and for many, it is a life-changing experience.
 However, for some, wearing a hearing aid can be difficult because the aid does not fit properly.
 If you are having trouble with your hearing aid, you may need to get a new one.